This year June I visited my parents at Hunan Province during Chinese Duanwu Festival (also called Dragon Boat Festival).

 Qu Yuan drowned himself in Hunan Miluo River on the fifth day of the fifth lunar month in 278 BCE.
 The date he died, Double Fifth, was later set as Duanwu Festival.

 The popular food for Duanwu Festival include: Zongzi, salted duck eggs and Chinese century eggs.

-Here is a map which shows Hunan, my hometown that my parents currently live at and Miluo River. (photo resource: Wikipediai, author: Kmusser)
+Here is a map which shows Hunan, in which I added the red circles to show my hometown (my parents currently live there) and Miluo River. (original photo resource: Wikipediai, author: Kmusser)

 During the festival period, you can see zongzi almost everywhere.
 In the supermarket, the cooked zongzi is wrapped nicely in the box and becomes a popular festival gift.

 Apart from the gift version, market also offers more options for the customers to choose zongzi with different flavours, such as plain, rice with meat, egg yolk or red beans.

 Two types of eggs are also popular Chines Duanwu Festiavl food.
 One is the salted duck egg, another is the preserved egg (also called Century egg).
 You can see these two types eggs in the gift pack too.

 The preserved egg, also called Century egg, is made by preserving the egg in a mixture of clay, ash, salt and alkaline material.
 Depending on the processing time, the egg yolk may look yellow, dark green or brown.
 Because the egg may still have some taste of alkaline, some people may not like it.
 To see more about how we make it a side dish, check my other post on Chinese Century Egg.

 make a famous congee by adding the preserved egg and meat into rice, seasoning

 with salt, ginger and spring onions.
 The preserved egg congee is famous in China, but for the original/authentic taste, one should try it in Guangdong.